Meet our Ambassadors

 “A robust, rules-based accreditation for social enterprises is a vital tool for individual organisations and the sector as a whole to differentiate itself and build trust among customers and other stakeholders.

-The increasing engagement by for-profit companies with responsible and sustainable business practices is a really positive development but carries a risk of marketing hype running ahead of substance and causing confusion.
+The increasing engagement by for-profit companies with responsible and sustainable business practices is a really positive development but carries a risk of marketing hype.

-“Roots HR has held the Social Enterprise Mark since 2010 and regards it as a significant accolade.
-Fundamentally, the Mark provides a visual validation and representation of our deeply-held commitment to the use of our team’s professional qualifications and experience, and the profits we generate, for the front-line users of socially-motivated organisations.
+The Mark provides a visual validation and representation of our deeply held commitment to the use of our team’s professional qualifications and experience, and the profits we generate, for the front-line users of socially-motivated organisations.